riskybacon/micrograd_cpp/README.md

 This is a port of Andrej Karpathy's [micrograd](https://github.com/karpathy/micrograd) from Python to C++.

-I wrote this to increase my knowledge of C++ and to understand more about frameworks like Pytorch.
+I did this to increase my knowledge of C++ and to understand more about frameworks like Pytorch.

 # Goals